Henry Small (singer): Early life

 Henry Cave Small was born on February 29, 1948, in Beacon, New York.
 He learned how to play the violin at an early age, but in high school discovered other kinds of music.
 He was bullied as a child because of his height, which led to confrontations.

 Musical career

+1966–1969: The Group

+Small was lead vocalist of a rock band performing in clubs and events in Potsdam, New York and Brasher Falls, New York while a student of Crane School of Music, SUNY Potsdam.

 1971–1975: Scrubbaloe Caine

-From 1970–1975, Small was a member of the band Scrubbaloe Caine.
-Other members included Paul Dean later of Loverboy, and the band was produced by David Kershenbaum from RCA.
+From 1970–1975, Small was a member of the Canadian band Scrubbaloe Caine.
+Other members included Paul Dean later of Loverboy, and the band was produced by David Kershenbaum from RCA Records.
 The band released one studio album, Round One in 1973.
 They broke up in 1975, after being unable to find a new recording contract.

 1976–1977: Small Wonder

 In 1976, Small formed the band Small Wonder with Jimmy Phillips, Jerry Morin, and William King.
 They released their debut studio album, Small Wonder, in the same year.
-In 1977, they released their second studio album Growin.
+In 1977, they released their second studio album, Growin.
 Small Wonder brought Small a three-year songwriting contract with Irving Almo Music.
 During this period, he made a guest appearance on Burt Sugarman's late-night musical variety series The Midnight Special.